 - Compared performance profiles between low-level database operations

 In other words, beyond writing queries in my application logic to read/write data and occasionally running reports, I’ve never had much regard for what happens on the other side.
 I.e. when I save and retrieve data, I expect it to behave just as if I were running a local database -- any manipulation to the data occurs in transactions and there are no surprises.
 Admittedly, I take a lot for granted with this mindset even though I know solving the problem of real-world, globally distributed environments is hard.
-However, I didn’t respect the challenge, sheer hassle and roadblocks that these solutions are up against enough until a deeper exposure to FaunaDB.
+However, I didn’t respect the challenge, sheer hassle and roadblocks that these solutions are up against enough until a deeper exposure to Fauna.

-Let’s dive into some recommended resources for getting started with FaunaDB.
+Let’s dive into some recommended resources for getting started with Fauna.
 To start us off, I found it helps to take a step back in order to explore how we got to where we are in the first place.